0 commentsRead On

 This is a video of the animations running in an emulator.
 On a real device the animations run much more smoothly.
 It’s not perfect, but its a fair improvement for not much effort.
 To make things even better it would also be nice to animate the adding and removing of buttons once the SearchView is in the expanded state.
 Unfortunately this is not something that can be done with a few lines of code.
 It’s most likely that to achieve this a new SearchView would have to be written with built in support for animations.
 Maybe that could be another blog post.

 2 commentsRead On

-I’ve recently been doing some work with ListViews that contain images populated from a server.
+ListViews that contain images populated from a server are used a lot.
+Adding a nice crossfade animation when the images load can really help add some polish to your app.
 In this scenario the ListView shows a default image and once the required image is downloaded it then displays the downloaded image.
 Below shows two screenshots of the TED app one showing a ListView with default images, and the other showing the ListView once the images have been downloaded.

 The TED app is an example of a really nice android app and it works great.
 But if you try it, and watch closely as the listview populates the images, you’ll notice that once each image is loaded the default TED image disappears and the downloaded images appears.
 There’s no transition, one disappears and the other appears.
 This is ok but does create a slightly jarring experience, in the real world we’re not accustomed to things just appearing and disappearing.